zeustamil/paulrhayes.com/source/_posts/govuk-frontend-migration.md

 Migration continues on the backend.
 Whitehall is updated to send content to the publishing platform.
 This can be a complex process depending on the intricacy of the format.
 When complete, all content for a given format is published through the new pipeline and rendered by government-frontend.

 The therapeutic last step is to delete the old template, styles and tests from Whitehall.
-For example this pull request [deleting the front-end for policy groups](https://github.com/alphagov/whitehall/pull/2526/files).
+For example this pull request [deleting the frontend for policy groups](https://github.com/alphagov/whitehall/pull/2526/files).